Foo Fighters Drummer Dave Grohl Reveals Favourite Beatle and Beatles Songs In New Interview

 Grohl also listed a number of other Beatle tunes including ‘All My Loving’, ‘I Want to Hold Your Hand’, ‘Hey Jude’ (the first Beatles tune he can recall hearing), ‘Eight Days a Week’, ‘I Am the Walrus’, ‘Because’, ‘Two of Us’, ‘Blackbird’, and ‘With a Little Help From My Friends’.

-Last on his list was ‘In My Life‘ which the drummer notes was famously played at Nirvana bandmate’s funeral: “everyone got to celebrate Kurt’s love of The Beatles one last time together.”
+Last on his list was ‘In My Life‘ which the drummer notes was famously played at his Nirvana bandmate Kurt Cobain‘s funeral: “everyone got to celebrate Kurt’s love of The Beatles one last time together.”

 he also praised Beatles drummer Ringo Starr.

 “Beyond being one of the greatest drummers of all time,” Dave said of Starr, “he also sang some of the most memorable songs of all time.”